jbz/valleyofsteel/README.md

 #Can I play it?

 Sure!
 The link at the top of the page is a link to the release page, where you can either download it free of charge or play in a browser.
+This repo is mostly for me, as it consists of the Inform working directory.
+If you want the playable game, I strongly encourage you to go to the link at the top of the README, which is the official Inform 'release page.'

 #Can I use the code?